cyberark/secretless-broker/README.md

 # Development

-We welcome contributions of all kinds to the Secretless Broker.
+We welcome contributions of all kinds to Secretless Broker.
 For instructions on how to get started and descriptions of our development workflows, please see our [contributing guide](CONTRIBUTING.md).
 This document includes guidelines for writing plugins to extend the functionality of Secretless Broker.